Wrest Park (English Heritage)

 The gardens of Wrest Park are unique, with a range of surviving garden layouts dating back to the late 17th century.
 English Heritage have undertaken an extensive programme of revitalisation, and have already restored key formal areas including the French and Italian parterres, rose garden, pear orchard and evergreen garden.
 Work will continue well into the future in the woodland gardens where rides, serpentine paths and waterways are being remodelled and replanted to restore the intimate nature of the garden compartments throughout the woodland.
 The whole garden contains numerous statues, lakes and other garden features.

-Trainees gain an enormous amount of varied experience from the site, and are involved in fruit pruning, bedding schemes, woodland and arboretum work, formal garden maintenance and vegetable cultivation.
-A placement at Wrest would also offer you opportunities to contribute to the site’s social media platforms, special events and overall visitor experience.
+Trainees gain an enormous amount of varied experience from the site, and are involved in fruit pruning, bedding schemes, herbaceous borders, woodland and arboretum work, formal garden maintenance, glasshouse maintenance as well as restoration work.

-Staff numbers: 6 full-time gardeners; 30 garden volunteers
+Staff numbers: 6 full-time gardeners; 2 full-time contractors; 3 HBGTP trainees 30 garden volunteers

 Ease of access: The nearest station is Flitwick (5 miles away).
 Taxis are available from the station.
 Ampthill (5 miles away) and Flitwick are the nearest towns with supermarkets and other amenities.
 Bus links are limited, so it is recommended that trainees have their own transport.